Working on the Jungle Cruise in the 1970’s, with Terry Speicher:

-Terry Speicher: Theme park designer with ITEC Productions and a former Walt Disney World Jungle Cruise Skipper from the opening days of Walt Disney World.
+Terry Speicher is a theme park designer with ITEC Productions and a former Walt Disney World Jungle Cruise Skipper from the opening days of Walt Disney World.
 These are some of his recollections in this exclusive interview.

 TS: OK.
 It was a very cold winter in Indiana, around December, 1972.
 Eastern Airlines was advertising on the Larry Lujack Show out of Chicago, with the slogan, “If You Had Wings,” and all kinds of hype about Disney, ending with clips about Disney World, Mickey Mouse, and warm Florida.
 I couldn’t resist.
 I’d had enough of gray skies and wet snow.
 I took $500 and my old Corvair, kissed my folks goodbye, and drove down: I was going to work for Disney.
 What I didn’t know was how many other people had the same idea.
 There were 30,000 applicants for 7,000 jobs when the park opened, and this was only a year later.
 I was lucky enough to be hired and assigned to Main Street Adventureland, where Ed Beaver took one look at the three guys with me and said, “Trains.”
 Then he took one look at me and said “Jungle Cruise.”
 I still have no idea why, but I was given a script and told to go home and memorize it by the following Monday (this was Friday).
 I’d never memorized any script before, and I was nervous, but I learned how to give the spiel, and then the fraternity experience began.
 I found the Jungle to be more than an ordinary job and the people who worked there more than ordinary people.
 Most of them were overqualified for these positions, and they provided a certain camaraderie and humor akin to what you see on M*A*S*H. You’d get on the boat, where the previous captain would tell you he’d loaded the gun (a real Smith and Wesson .38) for you as a courtesy.
 You’d get to the hippo pool and fire, and the first two shots would go click, click.
 On the third shot, an unbelievable ka-boom would resound–he would have double loaded one of the blanks for you.
 In those days, each captain would work out his own interpretation of the script, including me.
 There was an ongoing war (and probably still is) between the official script and the one that was actually delivered once the boat was ten feet away from the dock.I stayed at Disney for 4 1/2 years, of which I probably spent a year and a half on the Jungle.
 I wound up as lead on the Jungle at several different times, worked as opening lead at “Pirates of the Caribbean,” and was also a lead on Main Street.
 During rehab, I had the pleasure of replacing the hair on the animals in the veldt.